Stinger (medicine)

-In medicine, a stinger, also called a burner or nerve pinch injury, is a neurological injury suffered by athletes, mostly in high-contact sports such as ice hockey, rugby, American football, and wrestling.
+In medicine, a stinger, also called a burner or nerve pinch injury, is a neurological injury suffered by athletes, mostly in high-contact sports such as ice hockey, rugby, American and Canadian football, wrestling, weightlifting, cheerleading and gymnastics.
 The spine injury is characterized by a shooting or stinging pain that travels down one arm, followed by numbness and weakness in the parts of the arms, including the biceps, deltoid, and spinati muscles.
 Many athletes in contact sports have suffered stingers, but they are often unreported to medical professionals.

-Anyone who experiences significant trauma to his or her head or neck needs immediate medical evaluation for the possibility of a spinal injury.
-In fact, it's safest to assume that trauma victims have a spinal injury until proven otherwise because:
+Anyone who experiences significant trauma to their head or neck needs immediate medical evaluation for the possibility of a spinal injury.
+In fact, it is safest to assume that trauma victims have a spinal injury until proven otherwise because: